Wedding package giveaway on Class FM

 KLAS car sticker (Alan MacSiomoin Collection)

 KLAS 98 (later Class Radio) was an easy-listening music station serving Dublin from November 1986 until the end of 1988.
 Set up by Hugh Hardy, founder of the popular Dublin station Radio Carousel, KLAS stood out in a market dominated by chart music pirates vying for the youth audience.
 Aimed more at poaching listeners from RTÉ Radio 1 than Radio 2, KLAS broadcast a range of middle-of-the-road music and also featured jazz and classical.
-It was was first based in a garage behind Hugh Hardy’s home in the northeastern suburb of Sutton, before moving to the city centre in 1987.
+It was was first based in a garage behind Hugh Hardy’s home in the northeastern suburb of Sutton, but used the up-market Hume Street in the city centre as a postal address.

 Easy listening on KLAS 98

-KLAS was later sold to businessman John May and rebranded as Class Radio.
+KLAS was later sold to television aerial salesman John May and rebranded as Class Radio, moving its operations to Harcourt Street in the city centre.
 Many high-profile presenters passed through its doors including David Baker, Pat Courtenay, Bryan Lambert, Chris Barry and Suzanne Duffy.
 Co-founder of Pirate.ie John Walsh was also a presenter and newsreader.
 In 1989, Class Radio was involved in an unsuccessful application for one of the Dublin licences.

 Easy listening on KLAS 98